 - Agency: Invocation of self-direction in learners.

-- Responsiveness - A learning environment’s ability to systematically assess and provide knowledge as and when it is needed by the learner.
+- Responsiveness - A learning environment’s ability to systematically assess and provide knowledge as-and-when it's needed by the learner.

 - Connectivity - Access provided to specific knowledge sources, especially those beyond the learner’s network.

+Educational that change minds and behaviors tend to be highly responsive.
 Places that produce successful startups enable company founders to be self-directed with a high level of agency.
-Programs that change minds and behaviours tend to be highly responsive.
 And cities that become world-leaders in certain categories are usually highly-connected.